 The International segment drives the sale of owned and licensed brands beyond North America to perfumeries, boutiques, department stores, travel retail outlets, and distributors.

-Geographically, Elizabeth Arden products are sold in some 100 countries in more than 50,000 retail locations worldwide.
-About 40% of the company's sales come from foreign markets, led by the UK, which has shrunk over the last few years, followed by growth in Australia, Canada, and South Africa.
-Spain and China are counted as significant in terms of sales, although demand has slowed in both countries.
+Elizabeth Arden products are sold in more than 120 countries through 50,000-plus retail locations worldwide.
+About 45% of the company's sales come from foreign markets, led by the UK, which has shrunk over the last few years, followed by growth in Australia, Canada, and South Africa.

 The beauty company sells its fragrances, cosmetics, and skin care through a variety of retailers.
 It relies on retailers and specialty stores the likes of Macy's, Dillard's, Ulta, Belk, Sephora, Bloomingdale's, and Nordstrom.
 Mass retailers include Wal-Mart, Target, Kohl's, Walgreens, CVS, and Marmaxx in the US and internationally in Boots, Debenhams, Superdrug Stores, The Perfume Shop, Hudson's Bay, Shoppers Drug Mart, Myer, and Douglas.
 Travel retail outlets, such as Nuance, Heinemann, and World Duty Free, also carry Elizabeth Arden products.
 Elizabeth Arden also boasts namesake retail outlets and an e-commerce site.

 Elizabeth Arden devoted fewer dollars to advertising expenses in 2014, logging $367.8 million that year, down from $414.1 million in 2013 and $353.1 million in 2012.